echarvel3/skmer_slurm_pipeline/README.md

 # skmer_slurm_pipeline
-skimming pipeline for biological data used in skmer-diploid and skmer-repeat papers.
+scalable skimming pipeline for biological data used in skmer-diploid and skmer-repeat papers.